CURRENTLY UNDER DEVELOPMENT. If you would like to be a part of our job development team, we would love to hear from you.

-Our Revitalize Humboldt Job Development Program provides life skills and apprenticeship opportunities using AAA (Animal Assisted Activities).
-In addition to the technical skills the participants learn through the hands-on workshops, treatment search participants will write letters to the animals they work with, sickness research all of their projects, create plans in a group, and follow through to complete their projects in these hands-on workshops.
+Our Revitalize Our Community Job Development Program provides life skills and apprenticeship opportunities using AAA (Animal Assisted Activities).
+In addition to the technical skills the participants learn through the hands-on workshops, participants will write letters to the animals they work with, research all of their projects, create plans in a group, and follow through to complete their projects in these hands-on workshops.

 To break the cycles of child and animal abuse/neglect, we have to remove one of the largest household stressors – Lack of beneficial employment – which leads to poverty.

 Graduation!
-All participants who successfully complete their workshop will attend an all day workshop to prepare a feast and a presentation to show their family, who are invited for dinner and an award ceremony.
-The graduates from all of our programs will be in attendance and provide group presentations on what their workshop accomplished.
+All participants who successfully complete their workshop will attend an all day workshop to prepare a feast and a presentation for their family, who are invited for dinner and an award ceremony.
+The graduates from all of our programs are invited to attend and provide group presentations on what their workshop accomplished.

 Carpentry LI: Small Animal Cages

 Participants will read about the natural environment of several different small animals commonly kept in cages as pets.
-After looking at how tiny and expensive the top 10 cages in one major retail store for small animals are, the participants will learn how to research ideas to build more affordable and humane cages for small animals.
+After looking at how tiny and expensive the top 10 small animal cages in several major retail stores are, the participants will learn how to research ideas to build more affordable and humane cages.
 After putting their ideas on paper they will build their cages, making their ideas come to life.
-The last step before graduation is writing the fundraising ad for your cage.
+The last step before graduation is developing an ad for their cage.
 Participants will keep a reflection journal to write about the valuable skills they are learning and will begin to prepare their resumes with these skills.
+Journal activities may also include writing letters to small animals about how they feel about certain situations.
+Time will be taken at the beginning and end of each day to learn about and practice mindful meditation.

 Objectives: Learn how to use and care for basic tools for carpentry work; reinforce functional literacy (reading, math, comprehension), learn different ways to deal with anxiety, depression, anger, through narrative therapy techniques and mindful meditation practices.